weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Well, it made me sick, it made me think of—of Harley.
 So I rushed to a newspaper, Barney Kirchner is the manager—wasn't he one of Philip's friends?
 And I told them: 'I'm colored, see, but nobody would guess it;
 send me down there.
-See if I can't get a line on those people.<span class="calibre35">'</span>"
+See if I can't get a line on those people.'"

 "Mercy," said Joanna, "what an idea!"

 "And they sent me.
 And, oh, Joanna, it was wonderful to see how our folks, those colored people, trusted me and shielded me when they found I was one of them.
-And those white bullies, thinking I was one of *them*, told me the most <span class="wst-tooltip" title="or 'bloodcurdling'">blood-curdling</span>, most fiendish tales.
+And those white bullies, thinking I was one of *them*, told me the most blood-curdling, most fiendish tales.
 I really got an investigation started.
 Mr. Kirchner has taken it up.
 Oh, Joanna, I'm glad I'm colored—there's something terrible, terrible about white people."